Design an Azure Batch job to run your parallel task

 Azure Batch uses parallel tasks to split a job across compute nodes.

-As the solution architect for the nonprofit, you want to understand how to design an Azure Batch job and how to enable parallel processing so that these capabilities can be used for the OCR scenario.
+As the solution architect for the nonprofit, you want to first understand how to design an Azure Batch job and how to enable parallel processing.
+Then, you can use these capabilities for the Optical Character Recognition (OCR) scenario.

-Here, you'll learn the key elements of a Batch parallel task.
+Here, you learn the key elements of a Batch parallel task.

 Using Azure Batch with Azure CLI

-You decide to create the solution to help the nonprofit with their mission using Azure Batch and the CLI, so you can get a quick framework in place and incrementally improve it without spending time scaffolding all the foundational code you'd otherwise need to get started.
-It's true that other methods of creating Azure Batch solutions like .NET and Node.js offer richer and more granular control of Batch and other Azure APIs, but none of those methods can match the agility and immediate feedback you get by issuing commands in the CLI and observing their results.
+You decide to create the solution to help the nonprofit with their mission, by using Azure Batch and the CLI.
+You want to get a quick framework in place and incrementally improve it without spending time scaffolding all the foundational code you'd otherwise need to get started.
+It's true that other methods of creating Azure Batch solutions like .NET and Node.js offer richer and more granular control of Batch and other Azure APIs.
+However, none of those methods can match the agility and immediate feedback you get by issuing commands in the CLI and observing their results.

 A sample parallel task

 This kind of proof-of-concept actually underlies many real-world applications of Azure Batch.
-For example, in the OCR scenario, tasks would also install software like Imagemagick in order to convert the uploaded water-purification images to the TIF format, and would then install Tesseract to perform the conversion work.
-These tasks would be partitioned in such a way that each worker node would perform a portion of the OCR work in parallel with the others in order to complete faster.
+For example, in the OCR scenario, tasks would install software like Imagemagick to convert the uploaded water-purification images to the TIF format, and would then install Tesseract to perform the conversion work.
+These tasks would be partitioned so that each worker node would perform a portion of the OCR work in parallel with the others, allowing the work to complete faster.

-Even this proof of concept will demonstrate important components of Azure Batch working in concert together.
-You'll create a pool, you'll create worker nodes, you'll create a job, and you'll create tasks, all using the Azure CLI to issue commands and get immediate feedback.
+Even this proof of concept demonstrates important components of Azure Batch working in concert together.
+You create a pool, create worker nodes, create a job, and create tasks, all using the Azure CLI to issue commands and get immediate feedback.

 Diagram of the Azure Batch workflow.